NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 <div class="exercise-end"></div>

-In Angular 2, `styleUrls` points at an array of stylesheets that should be used to style a component.
-In this case, you’re telling Angular to use two stylesheets, `login-common.css`, and `login.css`, which is actually implemented as `login.ios.css` and `login.android.css` using the same naming convention we introduced in the previous section.
+In Angular 2, the `styleUrls` property points at an array of stylesheets that should be used to style a component.
+In this case, you’re telling Angular to use two stylesheets, `login-common.css` and `login.css`—the latter of which is actually implemented as `login.ios.css` and `login.android.css`, using the same naming convention we introduced in the previous section.

 Why three files?
 Much like you divided your global files into `app.css`, `platform.ios.css`, and `platform.android.css`, this structure gives you a similar ability to place common login styling in `login-common.css`, iOS-specific login styling `login.ios.css`, and Android-specific login styling in `login.android.css`.

 The great thing about placing CSS rules at the component level is you can use concise CSS selectors such as `Button` and `TextField`, and not worry about those rules applying to all buttons and text fields in your application, as Angular 2 ensures those rules remain scoped to your component.

 Before we see what your app looks like now, there’s one small change you need to make.
 Notice that the last selector used in `login-common.css` is `#submit-button`.
-Much like using CSS on the web, in NativeScript you can both `id` and `class` attributes to target specific user interface element, but at the moment there’s no UI element in your app with an `id` of `"submit-button"`.
+Much like using CSS on the web, in NativeScript you can both `id` and `class` attributes to target specific user interface elements, but at the moment there’s no UI element in your app with an `id` of `"submit-button"`.
 Let’s change that.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add an `id` attribute